softwarebloat/software-engineer-interview-prep-kit/docs/coding.md

 ## Topics
 You can find all the related info about Algorithms and Data Structure in platform like Leetcode.
 I don't see the need to deeply talk about them here at the moment
+Take a look at the [Resources](#resources) section for some content

 ## Questions
 At the end of the interview, you should have time to ask some question on topics you are interested in.